11.11 Child victims of modern slavery and trafficking

 Most children are trafficked for financial gain.
 This can include payment from or to the child's parents.
 In most cases, the trafficker also receives payment from those wanting to exploit the child once in the UK.
 Trafficking is carried out by organised gangs and individual adults or agents.

 Children may be trafficked from a number of different countries for a variety of different reasons.
 Factors which can make children vulnerable to trafficking are varied and include such things as poverty, lack of education, discrimination and disadvantage, political conflict and economic transition, inadequate local laws and regulations.
 Separated migrant children may become vulnerable to traffickers during their journey to the UK as they pass through a number of locations where traffickers are finding it easy to recruit their victims.
 It is also true that whilst there is a demand for children within the UK, trafficking will continue to be a problem.

-In order to recruit children, a variety of coercive methods are used such as abduction or kidnapping as well as more subversive ways such as the promise of education, respectable employment or a better life.
+To recruit children, a variety of coercive methods are used such as abduction or kidnapping as well as more subversive ways such as the promise of education, respectable employment or a better life.
 It has been suggested that children have been brought in via internet transactions, foster arrangements and contracts as domestic staff, or been tricked into a bogus marriage for the purpose of forcing them into sex working.
 Although there is no evidence of other forms of exploitation such as 'organ donation, or harvesting', all agencies should remain vigilant.